 - Quest School recognises that all matters relating to child protection are confidential.
-The Principal or deputy DSL's will only disclose information about a pupil to other members of staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - DfE Guidance on Information Sharing (July 2018) provides further detail and a copy if kept in the staff room noticboard
+The Headteacher or DSL will only disclose information about a pupil to other members of staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - DfE Guidance on Information Sharing (July 2018) provides further detail and a copy is kept in the staff room noticeboard.